billaure-crystaleum/Webnero-UI/README.md

 		case "transfer_webnero": expects (coin), (uid), (password), (amount), (receiver), (pid) case "transfer_split_webnero":  expects (coin), (uid), (password), (amount), (receiver), (pid)
 ```

+In case of coin the following are acceptable: "etnx", "etnxp", "ltnx", "gldx", "crfi" or "all" (register operation is restricted to "all" for the time-being) if coin is not supplied "all" will be assumed.

 Developers:
 ```
 	To register an account: Send a POST object to register_webnero with the email, password, and security code.